Apple apologizes for iPad ad that features a crushed piano

 CEO Tim Cook posted the video on Tuesday to introduce the new iPad models on the X.

 However, many onlookers expressed outrage at the destruction, even if it appeared to be computer-generated.
 Criticism spread on the Internet that the video crushed creativity tools.
-Actor Hugh Grant complained on the online platform X about the “destruction of the human experience” by Silicon Valley.
+Actor Hugh Grant complained on the online platform X about Silicon Valley’s “destruction of the human experience.” (seda)

 “Prone to fits of apathy.
 Zombie ninja.
 Entrepreneur.
 Organizer.
 Evil travel aficionado.
 Coffee practitioner.
 Beer lover.”